Monocular Depth Estimation

 How does it handle dynamic objects (people, forklifts)?

-Single-frame estimation works well on dynamic objects because it doesn't rely on temporal consistency or static scenes (unlike basic photogrammetry).
-It treats a moving person just like a static object, estimating depth based on appearance and context in that specific frame.
+Single-frame estimation shines on dynamic stuff because it skips temporal consistency or static assumptions (unlike old-school photogrammetry).
+It sees a walking person the same as a lamppost, gauging depth from looks and context in that one frame.

 What type of cameras are supported?